 No search is required for:

-d.
+b.
 Appointments of individuals who are continuing work begun while graduate students at Harvard.

 A search is required for all other appointments.
-Some departments may find it convenient to place an annual advertisement in an appropriate professional journal indicating the general availability of positions in their areas.
-Other suggested recruitment methods include advertising each position, posting open positions on the department’s webpage, and consulting rosters of diverse individuals, including women and minorities.
-Advertising copy must indicate that Harvard is “an equal opportunity employer and all qualified applicants will receive receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.”
+Departments or principal investigators should place an advertisement in an appropriate professional journal, indicating the availability of positions in their areas.
+Other suggested recruitment methods include posting open positions on the department’s webpage, making direct inquiries in the service of developing a diverse pool, and consulting lists of diverse individuals, including women and minorities.
+Advertising copy must indicate that Harvard is “an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, sex, gender identity, sexual orientation, religion, creed, national origin, ancestry, age, protected veteran status, disability, genetic information, military service, pregnancy and pregnancy-related conditions, or other protected status.”
 Care should be taken to avoid language that could be construed as discriminatory with regard to age.

 (4) Documentation Requirements

-b.
-If a search was required, 1 electronic PDF copy of the “Affirmative Action Form” available from the FAS Faculty Affairs Appointments Office.
+a.
+For internal, employee postdoctoral appointments, 1 electronic PDF copy of the “Affirmative Action Form” available from the FAS Faculty Affairs Appointments Office.

 c.
 1 electronic PDF copy of the candidate’s curriculum vitae.

-f.
+h.
 1 electronic PDF of a signed hard copy of the Acknowledgement of Risk and Release for Non-Harvard Personnel Using Harvard Research and Instructional Laboratory Facilities form (if working in one of Harvard’s laboratories and if not receiving any form of payment from Harvard).